 Moreover, storing passwords in plain text within a file located in the user’s working directory (typically under the home folder of the user running the application) significantly increases the risk of exposure.
 This directory is often accessible to any process or user account with basic access privileges to the host system, meaning even non-root users could potentially read the file.
 This practice violates basic principles of secure credential management, which require secrets to be encrypted and stored in secure, access-controlled locations (e.g. environment variables, key vaults, or system credential stores).

+Moreover, storing passwords in plain text within a file located in the user’s working directory (typically under the home folder of the user running the application) significantly increases the risk of exposure.
+This directory is often accessible to any process or user account with basic access privileges to the host system, meaning even non-root users could potentially read the file.
+This practice violates basic principles of secure credential management, which require secrets to be encrypted and stored in secure, access-controlled locations (e.g. environment variables, key vaults, or system credential stores).

 Resource Injection